jhpyle/docassemble/_docs/config.md

 ## <a name="ec2"></a>ec2

-If you are running **docassemble** from within an [Amazon EC2] instance, or a [Docker] container within such an instance, set this to
+If you are running **docassemble** from within an [Amazon EC2] or [Lightsail] instance, set this to true:
-true:

 {% highlight yaml %}
 ec2: True
 {% endhighlight %}

 This is necessary because when **docassemble** runs in a [multi-server arrangement], each **docassemble** web server instance needs to allow other **docassemble** web instances to send messages to it through [supervisor].
 Each web server instance advertises the hostname or IP address through which its [supervisor] can be accessed.
-Normally, this can be obtained using the computer's hostname, but within an [EC2] instance or [Docker] container, this hostname is not one that other web servers can resolve.
+Normally, this can be obtained using the computer's hostname, but within an [EC2] or [Lightsail] instance, this hostname is not one that other web servers can resolve.
 If `ec2` is set to `True`, then **docassemble** will determine the hostname by calling `http://169.254.169.254/latest/meta-data/local-ipv4`.

 ## <a name="ec2 ip url"></a>ec2 ip url